SPARTAN: A Sparse Transformer World Model Attending to What Matters

-In the context of modelling physical systems, since objects interactions are often temporally sparse, we further define \textit{local causal models} \cite{pitis2020count, seitzer2021causal, hwang2024finegrained}.
-Suppose we observe the values of a subset of the variables, $\mathcal{V}^{obs} \subset \mathcal{V}$, $\mathcal{V}^{obs}=v^{obs}$.
-For some neighbourhood $\mathcal{L}$ containing $v^{obs}$, the induced local causal graph $\mathcal{G}^\mathcal{L}$ is constructed by removing all edges $(i,j)$ from the global causal graph $\mathcal{G}$ where $V_j \indep V_i | Pa_i(V_j)\backslash V_i$ within the neighbourhood, i.e. the local graph is a subgraph of the global graph obtained by removing any "inactive" edges based on the observed state.
+In the context of modelling physical systems, since object interactions are often temporally sparse, we further define \textit{local causal models} \citep{pitis2020count, seitzer2021causal, hwang2024finegrained}.
+Suppose we observe the values of a subset of variables, $\mathcal{V}^{obs} \subset \mathcal{V}$, $\mathcal{V}^{obs}=v^{obs}$.
+For some neighbourhood $\mathcal{L}$ containing $v^{obs}$, the induced local causal graph $\mathcal{G}^\mathcal{L}$ is constructed by removing all edges $(i,j)$ from the global causal graph $\mathcal{G}$ where $V_j \indep V_i | Pa_i(V_j)\backslash V_i$ within the neighbourhood, i.e., the local graph is a subgraph of the global graph obtained by removing any "inactive" edges based on the observed state.
 Note that the structure of the local graph is now dependent on the observed variables.
-Concretely, in the context of transition functions, the set of observed variables are the states of the current timestep $s^t$.
+Concretely, in the context of transition functions, the set of observed variables is the states of the current timestep $s^t$.
 As a simple example, consider two billiard balls.
-If it is observed that they are far apart, then there is no local edge between them since they cannot influence each other.
-However, when they are about to collide, their next states will depend on each other and hence there is an edge between them in the local graph.
+If it is observed that they are far apart, then there is no local edge, since they cannot influence each other.
+However, when they are about to collide, their subsequent states will depend on each other, and there is now a \textit{local} edge between them.